EnriFort/MSc-Cybersecurity/ETH_Q&A.md

   Opening null connections and using the preceding tools manually is great for directed attacks, but most hackers commonly employ a NetBIOS scanner to check entire networks rapidly for exposed shares.
-Two tools that perform these tasks are:
+Some tools that perform these tasks are:
   - &#128295; `SysInternals’s` (acquired by Microsoft)
   - &#128295; `ShareEnum`: it has fewer configurable options, but, by default, it provides a good amount of information and has nice comparison features that may be useful for comparing results over time.
   - &#128295; `SoftPerfect’s Network Scanner`: it is a bit more diverse but requires some minimal configuration beyond the default

   Another popular Windows share scanner is:
   - &#128295; `NetBIOS Auditing Tool (NAT)`: NAT not only finds shares but also attempts forced entry utilizing user-defined username and password lists.
 ---